vitorbetmann/TicTacToe/README.md

 # TicTacToe
-A Tic-Tac-Toe game to be played against an AI opponent
+A Tic-Tac-Toe game to be played on the terminal against an AI opponent